Nuclear Excitation by Electron Capture in Excited Ions

-ICCs for neutral atoms are computed using the frozen orbital (FO) approximation based on the Dirac-Fock calculations \cite{kibedi2008evaluation}, whereas for ionized atoms a linear scaling dependence is assumed to obtain an order of magnitude estimate for $S_\mathrm{NEEC}$ \cite{Rzadkiewicz2019,rysavy2000reliability}:

-where $E_\mathrm{b}^{q,\alpha_0,\alpha_\mathrm{r}}$ and $E_\mathrm{b}^{{q=0,}nl_j}$ are the binding energies for ions in the charge state $q$ and neutral atoms, respectively.
-Their ratio accounts for the increase of the ICCs with the ionization level \cite{gosselin2004enhanced,rysavy2000reliability}.
-The ratio between the present $n_\mathrm{h}$ and the maximum $n_\mathrm{max}$ number of holes in the capture subshell $nl_j$ accounts for the decrease of the ICCs for partially filled subshells \cite{rysavy2000reliability}.
-The binding energies for neutral atoms are taken from tables \cite{larkins1977semiempirical,sevier1979atomic}, while the ones for highly ionized atoms are calculated with FAC \cite{gu2008flexible}, obtained as energy difference between the initial ($\alpha_0$) and final electronic configurations ($\alpha_\mathrm{r}$).
-Accuracy of these levels is assessed to be in the order of few eV \cite{massacrier2012extensive}.
-When approaching the threshold $E_\mathrm{r} \leq \SI{1}{\kilo\electronvolt}$, to account for the non-linear trend of the ICCs, the Eq. \ref{eq:linear_scaling} is replaced with a non-linear model \cite{kantele1989simplified}.

 In NEEC-EXI, for a given charge state $q$, electrons are assigned to a particular shell from the innermost to the outermost (K, L, M) encompassing all possible combinations.
 All these states are used as initial configurations $\alpha_0$.
-In case the electron involved in the capture breaks the orbital angular momentum coupling in the initial atomic configuration $\alpha_0$, the expression of the NEEC resonance strength in Eq. \ref{eq:NEEC-GSA} is furtherly complicated by an additional coefficient $\Lambda$, expressing the recoupling probability between the initial ($\alpha_0$) and final electronic configurations ($\alpha_\mathrm{r}$) \cite{Bilous2017,yutsis1962mathematical,biedenharn1981racah,Aquilanti2008,Fack1995,Fack1999}:
+In case the electron involved in the capture breaks the orbital angular momentum coupling in the initial atomic configuration $\alpha_0$, the expression of the NEEC resonance strength in Eq. \ref{eq:NEEC-GSA} is further complicated by an additional coefficient $\Lambda$, expressing the recoupling probability between the initial ($\alpha_0$) and final electronic configurations ($\alpha_\mathrm{r}$) \cite{Bilous2017,yutsis1962mathematical,biedenharn1981racah,Aquilanti2008,Fack1995,Fack1999}:

-In this letter, the recoupling schemes for ions with up to four electrons filling the orbitals have been considered.
+In this Letter, the recoupling schemes for ions with up to four electrons filling the orbitals have been considered.
 Further details about the expression of $\Lambda$ and electron recoupling are given in the Supplemental Material \cite{SM}.

-Besides the energy matching, also the angular momentum must be conserved in the NEEC process.
-In particular, the atomic total angular momentum change before and after the capture must match the nuclear spin variation.
-Thus, once the allowed channels are identified through the selection rules of the particular recoupling under study, the individual total angular momentum $j_\mathrm{f}$ of the free electron can be evaluated as \cite{hamilton2012internal,taylor1932theory}:
+The microscopic NEEC rate $Y_\mathrm{NEEC}$ is related to the process of internal conversion by time reversal.
+Using the principle of detailed balance \cite{KineticPhotons}, $Y_\mathrm{NEEC}$ can be expressed as a function of the internal conversion coefficients (ICCs) $\alpha_\mathrm{IC}$.